mmistakes/minimal-mistakes/_drafts/project-loom.md

 }
 ```

-In fact, the above function allow us to print some useful information concerning virtual threads that will be very handy to understand what's going on.
+In fact, the above function allows us to print some useful information concerning virtual threads that will be very handy to understand what's going on.

 Moreover, we'll use also Lombok, to reduce the boilerplate code when dealing with checked exceptions.
 So, we'll use the `@SneakyThrows`, that let us treating checked exceptions as unchecked ones (don't use it in production!).
 For example, we'll wrap the `Thread.sleep` method, that throws a checked `InterruptedException`, with the `@SneakyThrows` annotation: